Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Introduction

-In this paper, a vortex kinetic equation is derived which elucidates the nature of vortex motion and allows the trajectories of elliptical vortices to be predicted.
-This is made possible by treating such vortices as the projections of a tilted three-dimensional construct.
-Vortex ellipticity is described in terms of a polar tilt and azimuthal orientation, and the new vortex kinetic equation shows that these tilt angles are coupled to the gradient in fluid density.
+In this paper, two-dimensional, elliptical vortices are treated as the projection of a circular vortex associated with an axis of symmetry that is tilted with respect to the propagation direction of the beam.
+This formalism allows ellipticity to be described in terms of two angles, polar tilt and azimuthal orientation, instead of the orientation and aspect ratio of the actual ellipse.
+It simplifies both analysis and interpretation and amounts to describing an ellipse as the shadow of tilted disk, as shown in Fig. \ref{zprime_projection}.
+The resulting vortex kinetic equation can subsequently be used to predict the trajectories of elliptical vortices.
+Vortex ellipticity is described in terms of polar tilt and azimuthal orientation, and the kinetic equation shows that these angles are coupled to the gradient in fluid density.
 It applies to any two-dimensional, inviscid fluid including those with non-linear interaction terms that typify quantum fluids.

-This theory of vortex tilt and dynamics is developed in association with vortex motion in a propagating laser beam, providing a hydrodynamic interpretation of optical vortex motion.
-We also identify methods for generating and measuring arbitrary optical vortex tilts in the lab and quantitatively validate the vortex kinetic theory with two experiments which demonstrate how vortex tilt affects its motion: one in which a vortex moves across the shoulder of a Gaussian beam; and the other in which two vortices undergo an annihilation event.
+This theory provides a means of predicting elliptical vortex motion in a laser beam and offers a hydrodynamic interpretation of the dynamics.
+It is accompanied by methods for generating and measuring various optical vortex tilts in the laboratory and quantitatively validates the vortex kinetic theory with two experiments which demonstrate how vortex tilt affects its motion: one in which a vortex moves across the shoulder of a Gaussian beam and the other in which two vortices undergo an annihilation event.